ronenl1/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ## Certificate Authority

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.

-Generate the CA configuration file, certificate, and private key:
+Create a folder for the certificates:

 ```
 mkdir -p tls
 cd tls
 ```
+Generate the CA configuration file, certificate, and private key:

 ```
 {